List of primates described in the 2020s: Schneider's marmoset (Mico schneideri)

 A species of marmoset from northern Brazil described by Costa-Araújo et al. 2021.
 It is named after Professor Horatio Schneider, a Brazilian geneticist and primatologist.
 It is morphologically distinct from other species of marmoset by its fur coloration; its tail and crown are black, its head is white, its mantle, forearms, and underparts are greyish cream and blend to orange as they reach its feet which are goldenish orange.
 It has a uniform lead saddle and rump.

+2026

+Likweli (Colobus congoensis)

+A species of colobus from east-central Democratic Republic of the Congo (DRC) described by Hart et al. 2026.